 If you have any questions regarding the shutdown, please contact either Stephen Rooney or Leighton Neal on phone: 03 520 7400.

 The Southern Valleys' Irrigation Scheme (SVIS) was constructed to provide irrigation water to horticultural, farming and rural residential properties over an area of approximately 4,500 ha to the south of Renwick.
 Water is sourced from the Wairau River immediately below the confluence with the Waihopai River.
-The water flows from the river into a settlement pond and then via a new water race into Gibsons Creek.
+The water flows from the river into a settlement pond and then via a new water race into Ruakanakana Creek.

-The main intake pump station is located alongside Gibsons Creek at the end of Hammond Road.
+The main intake pump station is located alongside Ruakanakana Creek at the end of Hammond Road.
 A secondary intake pump station is provided at the end of Fareham Lane, supplying water to properties in Fareham Lane and Guernsey Road, at the western end of the scheme.
-The Hammond Road intake pump station pumps the river water from Gibsons Creek into the piped reticulation scheme, which includes four booster pump stations.
+The Hammond Road intake pump station pumps the river water from Ruakanakana Creek into the piped reticulation scheme, which includes four booster pump stations.

 Water is delivered to properties as per the Terms and Conditions for Supply of Irrigation Water (see above).
 In summary, pressurised water is available to each property in the scheme.
 Each property is entitled to a summer application rate of 0.208 l/s/ha (18 m3/ha/day), or the equivalent of 1.8 mm per day.
 Water delivery to each property is metered and regulated to control the flow rate.
 There is a minimum 40 m head downstream of flowmeters.